 - Corneal Stromal Dystrophies

 Corneal transplants can be performed using general or local anesthetic plus intravenous sedation.
 To prepare the tissue for the most common of transplants, Penetrating Keratoplasty, the surgeon removes a corneal button from the central part of the donor cornea using an instrument called a trephine.
 To create the recipient bed to receive the donor corneal button, the surgeon removes the central 60 to 80% of the host cornea using similar instruments.
 The donor corneal button, which is trephined slightly larger than the recipient bed, is then sutured in place.

-If you have any concerns, contact your Ophthalmologist.
-Your doctor will be able to inform you of the risks and rewards of the corneal transplant.
+If you have any concerns, contact your ophthalmologist.
+Your doctor will be able to inform you of the risks and rewards of a corneal transplant.